A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: SUMMARY AND DISCUSSION

-An important issue that has not been explicitly addressed so far is the timescale for layer merging.
+Finally, an important issue that has not been explicitly addressed so far is the timescale for layer merging.
 Our results suggest that this timescale is an increasing function of layer height, which is in accordance with the theory of layer mergers proposed by \citet{Radko05}.
-If the timescale for merging in an astrophysical object eventually becomes comparable to the global evolution timescale, then the layers will never reach a saturation thickness, and the evolution of the layers must then be modeled as an explicitly time-dependent process in 1D structure and evolution models.
+If the timescale for merging in an astrophysical object eventually becomes comparable to the global evolution timescale, then the layers will never reach a saturation thickness, and layered convection will persist throughout the object's evolution.
+In that case, the evolution of the layers must be modeled as an explicitly time-dependent process in 1D structure and evolution models.
 Future papers will study the dynamics of layer mergers in more detail, in order to determine what sets the merging timescale, and how it depends on layer height.

-We thank B.~R.~Ruddick, E.~A.~Spiegel, and M.~G.~Wells for useful comments and suggestions.
+We thank G.~Chabrier, B.~R.~Ruddick, E.~A.~Spiegel, and M.~G.~Wells for useful comments and suggestions.
 P.~G. and T.~W. were supported by funding from the NSF (NSF-0933759).
 Part of the computations were performed on the UCSC Pleiades supercomputer, purchased with an NSF-MRI grant.
 Others used computer resources at the National Energy Research Scientific Computing Center (NERSC), which is supported by the Office of Science of the US Department of Energy under contract DE-AC03-76SF00098.